 -The Fair and Accurate Credit Transaction Act (FACTA):

-Generally, this act was meant to enhance certain aspects of the Fair Credit Reporting Act, but it also establishes uniform standards for the handling and disposal of consumer information.
+Generally, this act was meant to enhance certain aspects of the Fair Credit Reporting Act.
+It also establishes uniform standards for the handling and disposal of consumer information.

 -Disposal of Consumer Report Information and Records: